 At this time, post-secondary students traveling from an international point of origin are considered essential travelers provided they are registered for in-person or online study at a Nova Scotia designated learning institution (DLI).
 Students entering Canada must follow Government of Canada rules set out by the emergency orders under the Quarantine Act, including COVID-19 testing and quarantine requirements.
 Please review the regularly updated Government of Canada border entry measures. and use the ArriveCAN app/service.

 Students arriving from outside Nova Scotia may require mandatory COVID-19 testing depending on your vaccination status.
-Please visit the links above to determine if you require mandatory testing.
+Please visit the Government of Nova Scotia's travel page to determine if you require mandatory testing.
 Even if you do not require mandatory testing, we recommend you book a COVID-19 test, as it is free in Nova Scotia, and protects yourself and those around you.

 If you are required to quarantine upon arrival in Nova Scotia, the duration depends on your vaccination status.
 To quarantine, you need to follow these guidelines:

 There are a number of local quarantine options listed below.
-If you require assistance during your quarantine, such as help acquiring food or other resources, please contact Student Life or the Wong International Centre, and Acadia University will provide assistance.
+If you require assistance during your quarantine, please contact Student Life or the Wong International Centre, and Acadia University will provide assistance.

 Private Arrangements for Accommodations

 There are numerous motels and Airbnb's in the area that allow for individuals to quarantine.
 Below are several options, but feel free to explore the area online to find other possibilities.
 You may need to contact individual places, as many are not advertising their quarantine accommodations.

 Languages Canada Study Safe Corridor — STUDY SAFE

 Acadia University has also partnered with The Student Travels to offer pre-approved quarantine options for EAP students, with available accommodations in the Halifax area.
 Please visit https://na.eventscloud.com/TSTstudysafe/ for more information.